Police raid: Asylum-seekers

-On 2 October 2006, Caritas Sony and her two children Heaven (2) and Glad (4 months) were dawn raided with a metal battering ram.
+On 2 October 2006, Caritas Sony and her two children Heaven (2) and Glad (4 months) were arrested in a dawn raid.
 They were taken to Dungavel prior to intended deportation to the Democratic Republic of Congo, where Caritas had been raped and tortured before fleeing to the UK.
 After a strong campaign, Caritas and her family were eventually released.